pnorbert/adiosvm/README.txt

    $ sudo rm ~/.viminfo

 10. Github access setup
-   This is only needed to get ADIOS master from github.
+   This step is only needed for ADIOS developers to get write access to the ADIOS repository from github.

    We need an account to github and a config for ssh.
    A minimum .ssh/config is found in this repository: